wilsonianb/ofc-bootstrap/USER_GUIDE.md

 OpenFaaS Cloud installs, manages, and bundles software which spans source-control, TLS, and DNS.
 You must have the following prepared before you start your installation.

 * You'll need to register a domain-name and set it up for management in Google Cloud DNS, DigitalOcean, Cloudflare DNS or AWS Route 53.
-* Admin-level access to a GitHub.com account or a self-hosted GitLab installation.
 * A valid email address for use with [LetsEncrypt](https://letsencrypt.org), beware of [rate limits](https://letsencrypt.org/docs/rate-limits/).
 * Admin access to a Kubernetes cluster.